 Allow one hour to walk the Tawhitokino track which can be found at the end of Kawakawa Bay Coast Rd – just past Waiti Bay.
 The track will take you through the shores of several beach fronts and over ricks – ensure that you make your way to and from the beach at low tide!

-Awanah Beach is a breath taking surf beach located on Great Barrier Island – which can be found 100km from Auckland.
+Medlands Beach is a breath taking surf beach located on Great Barrier Island – which can be found 100km from Auckland.
 The beach resides in a cove of greenery and is also a secret among the New Zealand surf community.
-Ferries depart from Auckland to Great Barrier Island – and a campsite is available 300m from Awanah Beach for those wanting to soak up the remote beauty for a day or two.
+Ferries depart from Auckland to Great Barrier Island – and there are campsites on the island for those wanting to soak up the remote beauty for a day or two.

 7. Tapotupotu Bay, Cape Reinga.
 North Island